bjin01/smlm-tools/README.md

 At the moment, it supports adding packages to channels and listing packages in a specific channel.

-Motivation:
+__Motivation__:
-Although SMLM provides content lifecycle management to clone channels and filter packages sometimes it is necessary to add single packages to channels without the need to build and promote a complete channel.
+Although SMLM provides content-lifecycle-management to clone channels and filter packages sometimes it is necessary to add single package to channels without the need to build and promote a complete channel.
+Especially re-build and promote many channels in large environments can take a lot of time and resources.
-This tool allows you to do that by specifying the packages in a YAML configuration file.
+This tool allows you to do add packages by specifying the packages in a YAML configuration file.

 # Tested with:
 - SMLM 5.1